Semiroundpizza8/challenges/patient-portal/README.md

     modified:   client/reducers/patient.js (small formatting changes)
   * A couple of the components needed to be changed in order to account for the differences in the dummy data and the actual database data, and the file functionality still needs to be fleshed out.

+### Doctor Home Functionality

+STEP 1: Filter/Search dummy patients by name
+    modified:   client/containers/DoctorHome.jsx
+  * To do this I turned DoctorHome into a stateful component, that way I could peek at what the user input into the TextField comp and filter down the array of patients using it.
+STEP 2: Replace dummy patients with actual patient data

+STEP 3: Allow for doctor to load a proper patient detail page

+STEP 4: